Oliinyk-Artemii/workplacer-backend/README.md

 3. Commit your changes and push the branch to your fork.
 4. Submit a pull request with a detailed description of your changes.

-Please adhere to the existing code style and follow the contribution guidelines outlined in the [CONTRIBUTING.md](/CONTRIBUTING.md) file.

 ## Contact

 If you have any questions or suggestions regarding Workplacer Backend, please contact us at `aoliinyk2022@gmail.com`.
 We value your feedback and are ready to assist you.